koush/vysor.io/.github/ISSUE_TEMPLATE/ios_bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

 **You must attach a Vysor Bug Report Link**
 1. First, trigger the bug.
 2. **Leave the window with the bug open.** Do not close it, or the bug data will be lost.